ThePieBaker90/On-The-Rim/Conditions/Statuses/Grappled.md

 tags:
   - Status
 ---
-- When a creature has the grappled status, they cannot move on their own and move with the grappling effect,
+- When a creature is in the the grappled status, they suffer the following effects:
+	- They cannot move on their own.
+	- They move with the grappler or grappling effect.
 	- If they are knocked away from the grappler or grappling effect, the status ends.